anissen/cosy/wishlist.md

 - [x] Make "Undefined variable" a compile-time error instead of a runtime error, e.g. `print "hej"\nasdf`
 - [ ] Disable some static analysis for REPL, e.g. checking for unused variables
 - [ ] Perserve empty lines and comments when pretty-printing and outputting to javascript
-- [ ] Make semicolons trigger a warning instead of an error?
 - [ ] Time a "real" project and do performance optimizations
 - [ ] Algebraic data types
 - [ ] Pure functions as default (cannot modify variables outside scope, must be deterministic, can only call other pure functions)